Periodontics ~ Gum Disease Treatment

 Soft Tissue Graft

 Dr. Mata-Stein can perform a soft tissue graft to restore gum level and functionality.
-A soft tissue graft is performed by either removing tissue from the roof of the patient’s mouth or repositioning healthy gum tissue from an adjacent tooth.
+A soft tissue graft in Kenosha is performed by either removing tissue from the roof of the patient’s mouth or repositioning healthy gum tissue from an adjacent tooth.
 This treatment is very predictable and has a high success rate.
-However, this dental procedure should be performed before more serious issues develop, and periodontal surgery is necessary.
+However, this dental procedure should be performed before more serious issues develop, and periodontal or gum disease surgery is necessary.

 Arestin: Fighting infection where it starts